neurobagel/documentation/docs/index.md

     A participants.tsv file with multiple sessions is not BIDS compliant.
-    If you want to store a multi-session file in a BIDS dataset, you could do so in the `/pheno` subdirector.
+    If you want to store a multi-session file in a BIDS dataset, you could do so in the `/pheno` subdirectory.

 For example: